staplehorsey/always_on/llm_server/README.md

 The server is configured for optimal performance on the GTX 1080 Ti with memory constraints:
 - Uses float16 precision (bfloat16 not supported on compute capability < 8.0)
 - 4096 token context window (reduced for memory efficiency)
-- GGUF format for better compatibility and memory efficiency
+- 4-bit GPTQ quantization for reduced memory usage
 - 70% GPU memory utilization
 - Single sequence processing
 - Memory expansion enabled via PyTorch settings